-Nicole White is an artist in Oakland, CA. White uses historical and contemporary processes to examine photography's varied functionality.
+Nicole White is an artist in Berkeley, CA. White uses historical and contemporary processes to examine photography's varied functionality.
 She has exhibited her work throughout the United States and been published in several journals.
 She is an Assistant Professor of Photography at Diablo Valley College in the Bay Area.

 "If we confined ourselves to terms that referred directly or centrally to the physical object we would be confined to concepts like large, flat, pigments on panel, red and yellow and blue, perhaps image.
 We would find it hard to locate the sort of interest the picture really has for us.
 We talk and think 'off' the object rather as an astronomer looks 'off' a star, because acuity or sharpness are greater away from the centre."